 To be fair, by any rational economic measure, most of the book-publishing industry is an expensive hobby.
 Citable authority is hard to find, but available figures (for instance) suggest that nonfiction books sell a total of 1000–3000 copies on average.
 Suppose further that the author gets about $2–3 per book.
 Even in rough terms, we can see that most authors are getting paid a pittance to write.

 I say this not to tee up some sentimental argument that writers and artists are entitled to such-and-such payment for their work.
 They’re not.
 But when we think about taking the web seriously as a book-publishing medium, we should have a realistic benchmark in mind.
-I said earlier that $3676 in donations was relatively small.
+I said earlier that $3676 in direct payments was relatively small.
 But if I had published this work as a paperback, that would correspond to first-year sales of 1200–1800 copies.
 In other words, I’d be off to a good start.

 That said, holding oneself to low expectations is just a recipe for stagnation (for instance).
 It would be nice to think we can use the web to do better.